thruflo/ntorque/README.md

     foreman run alembic upgrade head

-If you'd like to, bootstrap an app (to authenticate access with an API key):
+Bootstrap an app (if you'd like to authenticate access with an API key):

     foreman run python alembic/scripts/create_application.py --name YOURAPP

+You should then be able to:

+    foreman start

+Alternatively, skip the Foreman stuff and run the commands listed in `Processes` manually / using a Docker / Chef / init.d wrapper.
+Or push to Heroku, run the migrations and it should just work.

 ## Configuration

-Use environment variables to configure:

-* `TORQUE_AUTHENTICATE`: whether to require authentication; defaults to `False` -- see authentication section in Usage below
-* `TORQUE_ENABLE_HSTS`: set this to `True` if you're using https
-* `HSTS_PROTOCOL_HEADER`: set this to, e.g.: `X-Forwarded-Proto` if you're running behind an https proxy frontend
+Algorithm / Behaviour:

 * `TORQUE_BACKOFF`: `exponential` (default) or `linear`
 * `TORQUE_CLEANUP_AFTER_DAYS`: how many days to leave tasks in the db for, defaults